-Co-Founder / Managing Director
+Co-Founder / Company Director

 Marni was brought up in Devon spending most holidays on Black Velvet, a beautiful gaff rigged boat designed by her father Ewen Southby-Tailyour.
 From this upbringing it was inevitable she would be drawn into a profession of travel.
 After a stint of working in the Italian mountains a post card arrived from India which had her packing and she was off to Asia.
 On her return she was soon to leave again and set out over land to Dahab, Egypt, where she lived for 14 months working as a scuba diver as well as setting up a small, successful underwater photographic business.

 Having now met Rolfe (Co-Founder of 360) she hitched her way around north-east Africa following the Omo River from Ethiopia into Kenya before spending weeks traversing the inhospitable savannah lands.
 She experienced the wild Congo and was lucky enough to experience life with two different tribes, the Hammar in Ethiopia and the Tarkana in north Kenya.

 Marni is the driving force behind 360 who has been out on many of our treks and now continues to passionately drive the company forwards.